BioInfoAPS/BioInfoAPS.github.io/_episodes/04-parse.md

 ~~~
 {: .output}

-Note the new argument `-outfmt 5`.
+> This script has a new argument `-outfmt 5`.
 This will output the result in XML format.
 > The `.out` files you generated in previous section is not in XML format.
-{: .caution}
+{: .notes}

 > ## Exercise: Transfering BLAST results in personal device
 >
 > The obejctive of this exercise is to be able to run SLURM script and transfer
 > output file to your own device.
+> You can use checklist to track progress.
 > 1. Copy script to your working directory (`phylogeny`). <input type="checkbox">
 > 2. Edit <email_address> with your own address in SLURM submission script. <input type="checkbox">
 > 3. Submit the SLURM script. <input type="checkbox">